-Current volunteer sites are with the Department of Education, Blood Bank of Hawaii, Japanese Cultural Center, Waikiki Aquarium, Queen Emma Summer Palace, UH Library system, Boys and Girls Club of Hawaii, Queen’s Medical Center, Honolulu Zoo, Hawaiian humane Society, Family Programs Hawaii and many others!
+Current volunteer sites are with the Hawaii Department of Education, Blood Bank of Hawaii, Japanese Cultural Center, Waikiki Aquarium, Queen Emma Summer Palace, UH Library system, Boys and Girls Club of Hawaii, Queen’s Medical Center, Honolulu Zoo, Hawaiian Humane Society, Family Programs Hawaii and many others!

 Eligibility for the Mānoa Service Award is determined by the Financial Aid Office.
-If you are eligible for the award, you will receive an email from the Service Learning Program (firstname.lastname@example.org)
+If you are eligible for the award, you will receive an email from the Civic and Community Engagement program (firstname.lastname@example.org)